jschmold/jschmold-web/content/about/contact.md

 #### General Inquiry

 The best way to get a hold of me is via my [email](mailto:me@jonathanschmold.ca) or one of my social media handles.
 [Facebook Messenger](https://www.facebook.com/jonathanschmold) is by far the _easiest_ way to get a hold of me.
-I am currently for hire, so if you need a programmer, give me a shout.
-Perhaps we can help each other?